The Instant Pot scores 8.7/10 on our Time-to-Table Scale versus 2.1/10 for the slow cooker. The Instant Pot is faster on every meal we tested and.

 - Slow Cooker (~120W effective), 360 min: 0.12 kW x 6.0 hrs = 0.72 kWh = $0.12 | Time-to-Table: -20.0

 Chicken soup gives the Instant Pot its best energy number: $0.08 vs $0.64 conventional — an 88% reduction.
 The slow cooker's -20.0 score means 3x longer than stovetop.
 You trade time for unattended convenience and richer extraction flavor.
-Pair your kitchen with a smart thermostat to offset the HVAC penalty of a stovetop running 2 hours.
+Pair your kitchen with a smart thermostat that adjusts HVAC automatically based on cooking heat load to offset the HVAC penalty of a stovetop running 2 hours.

 Meal 4: Rice (4 Servings)